Coopez/usermodelz/README.md

 `opensesame`

 In the UI of opensesame open the experiment file "MeltingActiveRetrievalAlpha.osexp" that you have downloaded from this repository.
-In the initial prompts please indicate the participant number that we allocated to you and also indicate the location to which the log file can be saved.
+In the initial prompts please indicate the participant number that we allocated to you (Person number on the Sign-up sheet) and also indicate the location to which the log file can be saved.
 Please send us this log file after the experiment.
 Please send it to a.j.schnabel@student.rug.nl and put in the email subject results MeltingActiveRetrieval.